rentruewang/mind/entertainment/stories.md

 Something new (creative, surprising)
 Engaging (keeps you thinking, suspense)
 Relatable characters (make you care)
+Mimic how humans acquire information in real life.

 _I personally use this metric: Do I want to read it a second time?_